-The LDL HDL cholesterol ratio is more important than individual levels of HDL cholesterol and LDL cholesterol.
-However, recent heart Foundation recommendation is that irrespective of the ratio, one should try to reduce the LDL cholesterol.
+The Foundation recommends that irrespective of the ratio, one should try to reduce the LDL cholesterol.

 Total cholesterol to HDL cholesterol ratio (Total / HDL) is found by dividing total cholesterol by HDL cholesterol.
 The total cholesterol is the sum of HDL, LDL, and the VLDL.